Volume form

 In mathematics, a volume form or top-dimensional form is a differential form of degree equal to the differentiable manifold dimension.
 Thus on a manifold $M$ of dimension $n$, a volume form is an $n$-form.
 It is an element of the space of sections of the line bundle $\textstyle{\bigwedge}^n(T^*M)$, denoted as $\Omega^n(M)$.
 A manifold admits a nowhere-vanishing volume form if and only if it is orientable.
-An orientable manifold has infinitely many volume forms, since multiplying a volume form by a function yields another volume form.
+An orientable manifold has infinitely many volume forms, since multiplying a volume form by a nowhere-vanishing real valued function yields another volume form.
 On non-orientable manifolds, one may instead define the weaker notion of a density.

 A volume form provides a means to define the integral of a function on a differentiable manifold.
 In other words, a volume form gives rise to a measure with respect to which functions can be integrated by the appropriate Lebesgue integral.
 The absolute value of a volume form is a volume element, which is also known variously as a twisted volume form or pseudo-volume form.
 It also defines a measure, but exists on any differentiable manifold, orientable or not.

 Kähler manifolds, being complex manifolds, are naturally oriented, and so possess a volume form.
 More generally, the $n$th exterior power of the symplectic form on a symplectic manifold is a volume form.
 Many classes of manifolds have canonical volume forms: they have extra structure which allows the choice of a preferred volume form.
 Oriented pseudo-Riemannian manifolds have an associated canonical volume form.